As European law and business become more powerful around the world, many law schools are offering European Business LL.M. degrees.

 The courses are often interdisciplinary, including both business and law schools, which deepens the learning and gives students a holistic view of legal systems and a company’s life cycle.

 Most of the courses are in mainland Europe, which gives students easy access to the leading European institutions and their law and policymakers.
-However, some law schools outside of the continent, in the US, the UK and Republic of Ireland, also offer European Business LL.M.s.
+However, some law schools outside of the continent, in the US and the Republic of Ireland, also offer European Business LL.M.s.
+Although some schools in the UK offer European Business Law LL.M. programs, these are becoming less and less relevant as Brexit is implemented.

 The programs tend to be highly practical in nature, including study trips abroad and internships with leading law firms, multinational companies, government agencies and NGOs.
 Graduates end up working at these firms and many more, in all corners of the European economy.